conradakunga/Blog/_posts/2026-01-26-how-to-create-a-password-protected-7-zip-archive-in-c-net.md

 The `7-Zip` file is now in the output folder.

-If we try to open the archive, we should receive a prompt for the password.
+If we try to open the archive, we should see a **password prompt**.

 ![7zPasswordPrompt](../images/2026/01/7zPasswordPrompt.png)